Film vs. Video In

 With film intended for broadcast the process is far more complex.

-First the image is recorded on negative film.
+The image is initially recorded on negative film.
 Typically, the original negative film is then used to make a master positive, or intermediate print.

 From the master positive a "dupe'' (duplicate) negative is created; and from that a positive release print is made.
 This adds up to a minimum of three generations.